gioblu/PJON/documentation/data-transmission.md

 ## Data transmission

 ### `begin`
-The begin method must be called before starting communication, the lack of this call can lead to collisions after boot, so be sure not to forget it.
+The `begin` method must be called before starting communication, the lack of this call can lead to collisions so be sure not to forget it:
 ```cpp
   bus.begin();
 ```